Skycoder42/QtRemoteObjectsSslBackend/README.md

-# RemoteObjectsSslBackend
+# QtRemoteObjectsSslBackend
-A backend for QtRemoteObjects to connect via an encrypted SSL connection
+A backend for [QtRemoteObjects](https://doc.qt.io/qt-5/qtremoteobjects-index.html) to connect via an encrypted SSL connection